 Asbestos removal can prove to be quite costly and your home insurer may not cover those expenses.
 Even mortgage companies are wary of financing a home that has asbestos materials and may ask for a clearance letter.
 However, if there is damage due to the asbestos in your home then some insurers may cover that damage.

 A fence is considered an extension of your home and will be covered by your home insurance policy.
 However, if your fence is falling apart due to poor maintenance then the repair cost may not be covered.
 Any damage to the fence caused due to wear and tear are excluded from your home insurance policy.

 Will Home Insurance Cover Lost Wedding Ring

 A wedding ring may be an important asset for you in terms of financial and emotional value.
 If the wedding ring is a high-value item then it might not be covered by your home insurance.
-You may have to get a special coverage for that wedding ring as a classified item.
+You may have to get special coverage for that wedding ring as a classified item.
 So that you know that you are adequately covered if something happened to that ring.
 Under your home insurance, there is a specific limit per item that may not justify the value of your ring.
-Any jewelry item that is high valued may be appraised periodically to know the estimated cost of replacement.
+Any jewelry item that is highly valued may be appraised periodically to know the estimated cost of replacement.
 This change in value may need to be updated with the insurance company to reflect on your coverage.

 A separate cover for your wedding ring may seem expensive.
 But when you suffer a loss, you may be able to claim for it.
 There have been instances of insurance fraud where homeowners have fabricated jewelry losses for a claim.
-Such a fraud is a criminal offense.
+Such fraud is a criminal offense.
 It may not take a great deal of time before the claims adjuster finds out the truth.
-Then you may pay a hefty fine, get imprisoned and also be left without any coverage.
+Then you may pay a hefty fine, get imprisoned, and also be left without any coverage.